Jaak Gabriëls

-Petrus Josephus Jacobus "Jaak" Gabriëls (born 22 September 1943) is a Belgian politician and member of the Flemish Liberals and Democrats (VLD) (Vlaamse Liberalen en Democraten or VLD).
+Petrus Josephus Jacobus Gabriëls (22 September 1943 – 8 April 2024) was a Belgian politician and member of the Flemish Liberals and Democrats (VLD) (Vlaamse Liberalen en Democraten or VLD).
 He graduated in 1965 at the Catholic University of Leuven as Master of Philosophy and Arts.
 He started his political career as a Provincial Councillor for Limburg from 1974 to 1977.
 From 1977 till the last day of December 2012 he was the Mayor of Bree, and from 1977 he was Member of the Chamber of Representatives.
 From 1995 to 1999 he was a Member of the Flemish Parliament.